Cognigy/Documentation/docs/en/docs/ai/resources/agents/tasks.md

 ## Notifications

-Whenever a Task has been succesfully completed, a Success Notification is shown at the top-right of the user interface.
+Whenever a Task has been successfully completed, a Success Notification is shown at the top-right of the user interface.

 ### Success Notification